Update your Tenant Lead Management System and never lose a lead again.

 Track Your Tenant Leads with Software

 While a few tenant leads would be easy to sort and manage on an excel file, what happens when you have hundreds of tenants visiting your rental business and inquiring about your properties?

-The good news is, property management software gives you easy tools to collect, sort and manage tenant leads.
+The good news is, a good property management software solution gives you easy tools to collect, sort and manage tenant leads.
 These tools are linked with the properties in your software and matches vacant property to your tenant leads’ preferences for you!
 Say goodbye to the time spent creating excel filters and sorting data.

 How does Lead Tracking Software Work?